Harrindy/VCMforPB/README.md

         }

 ### An example
-Download the "homogeneous.cvs" file to the directory.
+Download the "homogeneous.csv" file to the directory.
 Run the following programs.

         homogeneous.data=read.csv("homogeneous.csv")
         u_grid=seq(-1.5,1.5,length=400)